derrumbe/Ruse/README.md

 * 0.2 (in Progress):
    * Redesign of interface to make it more consumer friendly
    * Addition of a new research technique (in process)
+   * Thanks to all the beta testers for your feeback!
 * 0.1
    * Android code checking in (finally)
 * 0.0.1